ludenticus/vpn-switcher/README.md

 # vpn-change

-Script for automatic changing of saved VPN connections under Linux
+Script for automatic changing of your saved VPN connections under Linux.
+It will connect to the earliest used VPN

 ## Instructions